-Abstract.
-Station-based serially complete datasets (SCDs) of precipitation and temperature observations are important for hydrometeorological studies.
-Motivated by the lack of serially complete station observations for North America, this study seeks to develop an SCD from 1979 to 2018 from station data.
-The new SCD for North America (SCDNA) includes daily precipitation, minimum temperature (T{\min}) , and maximum temperature (T{\max}) data for 27 276 stations.
-Raw meteorological station data were obtained from the Global Historical Climate Network Daily (GHCN-D), the Global Surface Summary of the Day (GSOD), Environment and Climate Change Canada (ECCC), and a compiled station database in Mexico.
-Stations with at least 8-year-long records were selected, which underwent location correction and were subjected to strict quality control.
-Outputs from three reanalysis products (ERA5, JRA-55, and MERRA-2) provided auxiliary information to estimate station records.
-Infilling during the observation period and reconstruction beyond the observation period were accomplished by combining estimates from 16 strategies (variants of quantile mapping, spatial interpolation, and machine learning).
-A sensitivity experiment was conducted by assuming that 30 % of observations from stations were missing - this enabled independent validation and provided a reference for reconstruction.
-Quantile mapping and mean value corrections were applied to the final estimates.
-The median Kling-Gupta efficiency (KGE') values of the final SCDNA for all stations are 0.90, 0.98, and 0.99 for precipitation, T{min} , and T{max} , respectively.
-The SCDNA is closer to station observations than the four benchmark gridded products and can be used in applications that require either quality-controlled meteorological station observations or reconstructed long-term estimates for analysis and modeling.
-The dataset is available at https://doi.org/10.5281/zenodo.3735533 (Tang et al., 2020).
+- 6 1University of Saskatchewan Coldwater Lab, Canmore, Alberta, Canada - 2Centre for Hydrology, University of Saskatchewan, Saskatoon, Saskatchewan, Canada - 8 3National Center for Atmospheric Research, Boulder, Colorado - 9 4Department of Civil, Geological and Environmental Engineering, University of Saskatchewan, Saskatchewan, - 10 Canada - 11 5Environmental Numerical Research Prediction, Environment and Climate Change Canada, Dorval, Quebec, Canada - 12 Correspondence to: Guoqiang Tang (guoqiang.tang@usask.ca) - 13 Abstract: Station-based serially complete datasets (SCDs) of precipitation and temperature observations are important - 14 for hydrometeorological studies.
+Motivated by the lack of serially-complete station observations for North America, - 15 this study seeks to develop a SCD from 1979 to 2018 from station data.
+The new SCD for North America (SCDNA) - includes daily precipitation, minimum temperature (T{min}), and maximum temperature (T{max}) data for 27280 stations. - 17 Raw meteorological station data were obtained from the Global Historical Climate Network Daily (GHCN-D), the - 18 Global Surface Summary of the Day (GSOD), Environment and Climate Change Canada (ECCC), and a compiled - 19 station database in Mexico.
+Stations with at least 8-year records were selected, which underwent location correction - and were subjected to strict quality control.
+Outputs from three reanalysis products (ERA5, JRA-55, and MERRA-2) - 21 provided auxiliary information to estimate station records and were also used as an assessment benchmark.
+Infilling - during the observation period and reconstruction beyond the observation period were accomplished by combining - 23 estimates from 16 strategies (variants of quantile mapping, spatial interpolation, and machine learning).
+A sensitivity - 24 experiment was conducted by assuming 30% observations of stations were missing this enabled independent - 25 validation and provided a reference for reconstruction.
+Quantile mapping and mean-value corrections were applied to - the final estimates.
+The median Kling-Gupta efficiency (KGE) values of the final SCDNA for all stations are 0.90, - 27 0.98, and 0.99 for precipitation, T{min} and T{max} , respectively.
+The SCDNA is closer to station observations than four - 28 benchmark gridded product, and can be used in applications that require either quality-controlled meteorological - 29 station observations or reconstructed long-term estimates for analysis and modelling.
+The dataset is available at - 30 https://doi.org/10.5281/zenodo.3735534 (Tang et al., 2020). - 31 Key words: serially complete dataset; precipitation; temperature; North America